 What are the changes to IR35?

-The new IR35 legislation to be introduced in April 2020 shifts responsibility for assessing IR35 obligations from the contractor or PSC to the end user.
+The new IR35 legislation to be introduced in April 2020 shifts responsibility for assessing IR35 obligations from the contractor or PSC to the end-user, that is the company that uses contractors.

 Who will be impacted by the new IR35 rules?